Ministry of Sound to host fundraising rave for DJ ‘legend’ Ashley Beedle

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-DJs, including Fatboy Slim, will host a seven-hour charity rave to raise funds for the care of music producer and cancer patient Ashley Beedle.
+DJs, including Fatboy Slim, will host a seven-hour charity rave to raise funds for the ongoing care of music producer Ashley Beedle.

 The Dance for Ashley event at the Ministry of Sound in London has been set up to raise money to support the British house music pioneer’s healthcare needs.